Edgars-Projects/Edgars-Projects/README.md

 An Excel-based dashboard for tracking tasks, risks, issues and project milestones.

 ### NHS A&E Waiting Times Analysis
-Data analysis of NHS A&E waiting times using Python and Jupyter Notebook.
+Data analysis of NHS A&E waiting times using Python, SQL and Power BI.

 ## Current Focus